 Although the "average" Vodka Martini is better known in Bond's adventures, it is the Vesper Martini that is the "true" Bond Martini.
 It was the first mentioned and the one that he claims to have invented it (the only time he drinks one in the movies or novels).

-The recipe for the Vesper is dictated in Chapter 7 as follows and is named for the lovely Vesper.
+The recipe for the Vesper (named for the lovely Vesper) is dictated in Chapter 7 as follows:

 'A dry Martini,' he said.
 'One.
 In a deep champagne goblet.'

 'Just a moment.
 Three measures of Gordon's, one of vodka, half a measure of Kina Lillet.
 Shake it very well until it's ice-cold, then add a large slice of lemon-peel.
 Got it?'

 If you have not had a properly made Vesper Martini you are missing out on a fantastic drink.

 We have all heard the line, and many of us have used it in a Bond-style on occasion ourselves... "a Vodka Martini, shaken not stirred. " Throughout the series, it is the catch phrase for Bond's (and Fleming, so the story goes) preferred Martini.

 After Champagne, the Vodka Martini is the drink most often consumed by Bond (over 20 times).
 In the books, it is outnumbered by the Scotch and Soda.